Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

 Specifies timeout in seconds of Vanessa Automation awaiting for TestClient launch.
 After timeout the exception will be risen.

       * **testclientports**:
 Specifies ports range to search for free port to run TestClient.
+For example 48100-48200.

       * **starttestclientsessionagainonconnectionifitsprocessisnotfound**:
 Enables restarting the test client process if the previous run did not work (for example, if no license was obtained).
 For thick and thin clien only.

       * **testclientprocessstartinterval**:
 Specifies the interval at which an attempt will be made to start a testing client session.

+      * **DetermineTheRealPortOnWhichTheTestingClientWasLaunched**:
+If this option is enabled, then when the testing client connects, an attempt will be made to determine the real port on which the testing client was launched.
+It is necessary. since the testing client can change the port on which it started, despite the passed parameters.
+This issue is relevant when running tests on Linux.

 *  TestClient debug